mousepawmedia/standards/source/csi.rst

 variables and functions.
 As previously mentioned this can be merged with documentation standards, especially because the resulting autodocs will be far more usable.

+..
+NOTE:: If the name of a variable or function fully explains its intent,
+    you may omit the comment as your documentation standard permits.

 In these examples, we'll demonstrate combining CSI with a Doxygen-compatible doc comment.
 To that aim, the comments below contain the names of the items